pedromtcosta/angular2-odata/README.md

+# WORK UNDER PROGRESS!!
+USE THE ORIGINAL angular2-odata INSTEAD!!

 # angular2-odata
 The goal is to create a fluent API for querying, creating, updating and deleting OData resources in Angular2.
 OData service for Angular.